Leadership, Management, Command, & Control

 Command and Control

-Command is the imparting of a vision to the organization in order to achieve and end-goal.
+While most people think of command as simply telling others what to do, it goes far beyond that.
+Command is the imparting of a vision to the organization in order to achieve an end-goal.
 It does this by formulating a well-thought out vision and then clearly communicating it.
-It emphasizes success and reward.
+Command emphasizes success and reward.
 That is, the organization has to be successful to survive and in turn reward its members (both intrinsically and extrinsically).

 An example would be visioning a process that helps to increase informal learning and make it more effective.
 A bad vision would be implementing a social media tool, such as a wiki or Twitter.
 This is because social media tools are the means rather than an end-goal.
 That is, they are more like specific objectives that enable you to achieve your end-goal (vision).